The Earth and Moon System

-Did you know that the Latin word for moon is luna, which actually means, "earth's little buddy?"
+Did you know that the Latin word for moon is luna, which means, "earth's little buddy?"
 How much do you know about Earth's Little Buddy?
 For instance, how little is our little buddy?
-It is one fourth the Earth's diameter, and 1/81th of its mass.
-Relatively speaking it's Earth's little buddy, but really its not so little.
+It is one-fourth of the Earth's diameter and 1/81th of its mass.
+It's Earth's little buddy, despite not being so small.
 The moon is the Earth's only natural satellite, and as far as the planets' satellites or moons go, ours is the largest in comparison to the size of its planet.
-To not cause confusion, when I refer to natural satellite, I am meaning a planets moons.
-This keeps things simple since Galileo gave our moon the name Moon, before it was discovered that other planets also have moons.
+A natural satellite refers to a planet's moons.
+This phrase keeps things simple since Galileo gave our moon the name Moon before others learned that other moons exist on other planets.
 Did I lose you there?
 The Moon is the fifth largest satellite in the universe.
-If you are a statistics person the actual diameter is 2,159 miles or 3,476 kilometers.
-The volume is actually 49 times smaller than the Earth which means 49 moons could fit inside the Earth.
+If you are a statistics person, the actual diameter is 2,159 miles or 3,476 kilometers.
+The volume is actually 49 times smaller than the Earth, which means 49 moons could fit inside the Earth.

-One of the interesting things about the moon is that there are tidal waves on land.
-The land around the equator of the moon will actually raise in the fashion of a wave as high as 21 inches or 55 centimeters in any given spot along the equator at least once a day.
+One of the exciting things about the moon is that there are tidal waves on land.
+The land around the equator of the moon will rise in the fashion of a wave as high as 21 inches or 55 centimeters in any given spot along the equator at least once a day.

-Since the poles are really cold even on the moon, the water would probably be in the form of ice.
+Since the poles are frigid even on the moon, the water would probably be in the form of ice.
 How cold you may be asking.
-Well, the moon's surface does not have the regulation that Earth has, and in one day the moon will vary from 253 Fahrenheit (123 Celsius) to -387 Fahrenheit (-233 Celsius).
+Well, the moon's surface does not have the regulation that Earth has, and in one day, the moon will vary from 253 Fahrenheit (123 Celsius) to -387 Fahrenheit (-233 Celsius).

 Every year the moon is drifting further and further away from the Earth.
-Scientists believe at the rate of about four centimeters or one and a half inches a year.
-Although no one really knows why.
-Many years ago, it is believed that the moon was much closer to the Earth, some even believe that the moon came into the Earth's atmosphere due to an explosion from Mars, and debris (known as our moon) went flying towards the Earth, and now we have the moon.
-Although when studying the age of the moon and the Earth they have been found to be the same age, which for supporters of the creation story as opposed to the collision of Mars, I do have to say hmmmm....
+Scientists believe at the rate of about four centimeters or one and a half inches a year, although no one knows why.
+Many years ago, scientists thought that the moon was much closer to the Earth, some even believe that the moon came into the Earth's atmosphere due to an explosion from Mars, and debris (known as our moon) went flying towards the Earth, and now we have the moon.
+Although, when studying the age of the moon and the Earth, they discovered that they are the same age, which for supporters of the creation story as opposed to the collision of Mars, I do have to say hmmm....

-As it stands the moon is always between 225,740 miles (363,300 kilometers) and 251,970 miles (405,500 kilometers) away from Earth.
-The reason for the variance is because the moon moves around the earth in an elliptical fashion not a perfect circular orbit.
+As it stands, the moon is always between 225,740 miles (363,300 kilometers) and 251,970 miles (405,500 kilometers) away from Earth.
+The reason for the variance is because the moon moves around the earth in an elliptical fashion, not a perfectly circular orbit.
 That means that you could place thirty Earths between the real Earth and moon to make up the distance we are from the moon.
-This has been determined by bouncing laser beams from the Earth off laser reflectors that astronauts have placed on the moon.
-This allows us to be able to measure that distance.
+They learned this by bouncing laser beams from the Earth off laser reflectors that astronauts have placed on the moon, which allows us to be able to measure that distance.

 Does the Moon Orbit the Earth?